 The Natural Areas Association (NAA) serves scientists and practitioners focused on the management of ecologically significant natural landscapes with the intent to protect biodiversity for current and future generations.
-Protecting nature requires quality science to inform practices on-the-ground and access to reliable resources that can advance the conservation and stewardship of land and water biodiversity.
-NAA curates and shares relevant and timely programs and resources with practitioners responsible for the ecological resilience and protection of natural areas in perpetuity.
+Protecting nature requires quality science and reliable resources to inform on-the-ground practices that can advance the conservation and stewardship of land and water biodiversity.
+NAA curates and shares relevant and timely programs and resources with practitioners responsible for the ecological resilience and protection of natural areas.

 When it comes to conservation, acquiring land or putting it under conservation easement is only the first step.
 The protection of natural areas demands careful planning, regular monitoring, and constant vigilance.
-Long-term protection includes intervention against threats that imperil the ecological biodiversity and the restoration of species that are waning or have been lost.
+Long-term protection includes intervention against threats that imperil the ecological biodiversity and the restoration of species that are waning or have been lost in a particular ecosystem.
 Protecting ecologically significant landscapes in perpetuity requires skilled practitioners, innovative research and an ongoing investment of time and resources.

 Success in land and water conservation is only realized when those who manage the land have access to timely, relevant, and effective research, strategies and methods.
-It was this truth that led George B. Fell to establish the NAA in the early 1970’s, and this need inspired the first Natural Areas Conference in October 1974 fifty years ago and remains NAA’s mission today.
+It was this truth that led George B. Fell to establish NAA in the early 1970s, which led to the first Natural Areas Conference 50 years ago in October 1974 and remains NAA’s mission today.

 "We who work in the natural areas preservation movement have a noble cause.
 Almost nobody before us had seen the need or been able to set aside natural areas.
 And those that follow will no longer have the chance.
 They will only be able to care for what we leave them." — George B. Fell, founding member of NAA